bcgov/agri-nmp/Readme.md

 To update the values in the local database, use `pg_dump` to grab data from PROD.

+## CI/CD pipeline

+As all three NMP projects share the same namespace on OpenShift, they share a similar deployment process.

+Image builds are automatically triggered via GitHub webooks, whenever there is a push or PR merge to the main branch.
+A Tekton pipeline then performs image promotion, auto-deploying the build to DEV.

+Deploying to TEST and PROD are done by manually starting the `promote-test-nmp-web` and `promote-prod-nmp-web` pipelines respectively.
+This can be done in the OpenShift web conosle, under **Pipelines** > **Pipelines** in the tools namespace, and clicking "Start" for the respective pipeline.

+To rollback PROD to the previous build, run the `undo-last-promote-prod-nmp-web` pipeline.

 ## Updates to code values without developer assistance

 This project allows non-technical users (i.e. Product Owners) with business domain knowledge, to revise and update static code table values, message text, etc.  See the [instructions](app/Server/src/SERVERAPI/Data/README.md) for details.